PAIR-code/lit/documentation/ui_guide.md

 that a result is pending.
 If a call to the backend fails, information about the failure will be displayed in this area in red to call out the error, and that information will persist in the status bar until the user clicks the **"x"** button by the error to clear the status display.
+The full error log can also be displayed by clicking the error icon in the message.

 ## Comparing Models